ReliSA/CRCE/README.md

 4. `crce-core-reactor` in `/core`
 5. `crce-modules-reactor` in `/modules`
 6. `provision-reactor` in `/deploy`
-7. generate aggregated javadoc using maven command `mvn javadoc:aggregate` in `/`
+7. generate aggregated javadoc in `/`

 In case of maven error "Received fatal alert: protocol_version", use `mvn -Dhttps.protocols=TLSv1.2 ...` after https://stackoverflow.com/a/50924208/261891.
 Forbidden hack to speed up build: `-Dmaven.test.skip=true`.